-Join the Religious Freedom Institute and the Bruderhof for a two-part event featuring an author interview and book discussion with Martin Mosebach, followed by a keynote address from Archbishop Angaelos of London and a panel discussion on A Missing Piece in the Middle East: The Imperative of Protecting Pluralism and Promoting Religious Freedom.
+Join the Religious Freedom Institute and the Bruderhof for a two-part event featuring an author interview and book discussion with Martin Mosebach, followed by a keynote address from Archbishop Angaelos of London, remarks from Mariz Tadros and Ambassador Brownback, and a panel discussion on A Missing Piece in the Middle East: The Imperative of Protecting Pluralism and Promoting Religious Freedom.

 The 21 - A Journey into the Land of Coptic Martyrs by Martin Mosebach is an account of Mosebach’s journey to Egypt to find out the stories of the 21 Christians killed by ISIS in Libya and whose deaths were broadcast to the world in a video released February 15th, 2015.

 1:00 PM – 2:00 PM - The 21: A Journey into the Land of Coptic Martyrs: Author Discussion

 Martin Mosebach, Author, The 21 – A Journey into the land of Coptic Martyrs

 Moderator: Kent R. Hill, Executive Director, Religious Freedom Institute

 2:00 PM - 4:00 PM – A Missing Piece in the Middle East: The Imperative of Protecting Pluralism and Promoting Religious Freedom:

 Keynote Address: Archbishop Angaelos of London, Coptic Orthodox Archbishop of London